zgsaribatur/abstractum/README.md

-# abstractum
+# AbstrASP
-Abstraction for ASP programs
+Tools for applying abstraction on ASP programs